 We have three beautifully presented boarding houses close to the school campus and the City of Truro.
 There are two houses for girls, Malvern for senior girls and Pentreve for junior girls and one for junior and senior boys, Trennick.

-Each house has a dedicated team of boarding staff, which includes a deputy Housemaster or mistress and a team of tutors, whose pastoral work is essential to maintain the smooth running of the boarding community and to enhance the quality of life of the pupils whilst they are in school.
-Boarding at Truro School is overseen by the Head of Boarding, Tom Copeland, who is also the Housemaster of Trennick House.
+Each house has a dedicated team of boarding staff, which includes a Housemaster or mistress and a team of tutors, whose pastoral work is essential to maintain the smooth running of the boarding community and to enhance the quality of life of the pupils whilst they are in school.
+Boarding at Truro School is overseen by the Head of Boarding, David McKeown, who is also the Housemaster of Trennick House.

 Each of our boarding houses accommodates between 15 and 35 pupils.
 This naturally creates a genuine, family environment where boarders support each other, and enjoy and share in each other’s successes.